Ocean-Wise/ocean-wise-nav/README.md

-# reactEmbed
+# Ocean Wise Global Navigation Bar

-An node project using webpack and babel to convert a react component to a js file that can be consumed by non-react websites.
+This is a generator to compile a react component (via babel and webpack) into an embeddable JS file for non react websites.
+The compiled version of this file must live on Google Cloud Storage with sharing settings set to public.
+When changing anything in this file, just overwrite that file and then add a rule 'User -> allUsers'.

 ### Usage